ben-sas/sparkify/README.md

 # Description of files in repository

 File Name	  			                | File Description
 -------------				            | -------------
 README.md				                | Readme file.
 mini_sparkify_event_data.zip 		    | Zipped data extract.
 Unzip locally on your machine.
-Sparkify.ipynb                              | Jupyter Notebook with the analysis, ETL pipeline and model.
+Sparkify.ipynb                          | Jupyter Notebook with the analysis, ETL pipeline and model. plots/                                  | Plots used for the full report.
+Sparkify_Report.pdf                     | Written report and discussion of the whole analysis and modeling process.

 <br>